All things credit can get pretty complicated in a hurry.

 AnnualCreditReport.com – the official website created by the credit bureaus where you can get your credit reports (not scores) for free.

 Annual fee – a fee charged for certain credit cards that must be paid annually on a recurring basis.
+Some are waived the first year.

 Balance transfer fee – the transaction fee charged for transferring a credit card balance, which typically ranges from 0-5%.